zchyde/brooklinebooksmith.com/_drafts/blind-date-with-a-book-roundup.md

 [**Wind in the Willows**](http://www.brooklinebooksmith-shop.com/book/9780141321134) by: Kenneth Grahame

-If Frog and Toad or Elephant and Piggie were a big, long, beautiful, hilarious book, it would be this.****
+If Frog and Toad or Elephant and Piggie were a big, long, beautiful, hilarious book, it would be this.**

 ---

 ***Picks from Amy!***

----

 ---